History of rugby union matches between Australia and the British & Irish Lions

 Australia (the Wallabies) first played against the British & Irish Lions in 1899, winning 13–3 at the Sydney Cricket Ground, Sydney.
-There have been 23 Test matches between the two teams, with the Wallabies winning 6 of them and the British & Irish Lions 17.
-The most recent test, held at ANZ Stadium, Sydney, on 6 July 2013, finished in a 41–16 win for the Lions.
+There have been 26 Test matches between the two teams, with the Wallabies winning 7 of them and the British & Irish Lions 19.
+The last test of the most recent series was held at ANZ Stadium, Sydney, on 2 August 2025 and finished in a 22-12 win for the Wallabies.